 Price is a major factor for many B2B buyers and the pricing page is one of the most visited pages on your site.
 Duane Jackson, CEO of Kashflow, said that, after their homepage, their pricing page is the second most visited page.
 This is also true for many B2B software sites because buyers are constantly running a quick mental cost-benefit analysis, and comparing products based on price and features.

 Displaying a price also helps buyers quantify the emotional benefits you’ve pitched on the product page.
 Likewise, buyers are less anxious when they feel that you’re not hiding any costs or extra fees in your subscription plans.
+Therefore, displaying the price is an effective way to increase B2B sales.

 Trust marks can immediately add credibility to your website especially if you’re a new player in the industry.
 These are third-party seals of approval from authoritative companies that you display as proof that your business has been verified.
 An Econsultancy report showed that trust seals are the number one factor that makes visitors trust a site for the first time, even surpassing such factors as referrals by family and friends.